fredcommo/aCGH_viewer/README.md

 8. Download the profile as it appears on the screen
 9. Download the gene values

-#### The gene values are automatically updated with any change on the profile.
+#### The gene values are automatically updated with any change made on the profile.

 #### The confidentiality is preserved: uploaded files are instantaneously removed.
-Nothing is stored.
+Nothing is stored on the server.

 ### Genomic plot
 ![alt tag](https://github.com/fredcommo/aCGH_viewer/blob/master/screenshots/screen1.png)